Skip to main content

 Armor Piercing (AP)

-The weapon or round ignores this many points of a target’s Armor.
+The weapon ignores the listed number of points of a target’s Armor.

-Example: Flynn fires an AP round into a security trooper’s plated vest.
-The AP does not make the shot stronger, it simply ignores part of the target’s Armor.
+Example: Flynn fires an armor-piercing round into a security trooper’s plated vest.
+The shot is not stronger by itself, it simply ignores part of the target’s protection.

 Beam Weapon

-A raise when firing a beam weapon causes +2d6 damage instead of +d6.
+A raise when attacking with a beam weapon causes +2d6 damage instead of +1d6.

 Catastrophic